-To list your products on the Google Shopping Actions, you would have to choose the “Shopping Actions” program in your Merchant Center account, as discussed above.
+To list your products on the Buy On Google, you would have to choose the “Buy On Google” program in your Merchant Center account, as discussed above.

 When you don’t want to sell on Google Shopping, yet you want your products to appear on Google Shopping, in order to do that, you can either set up a Shopping Ads campaign(discussed later) or you can incorporate a set of HTML tag in your website.

 You can make the job of Google to find the product detail a little easier by providing structured data.
 Structured data is a standardized format for providing information about a page and classifying it in order for Google to understand what that page is about.